Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Theory and Observational Error

 where

 The parameters in $f(\sigma)$ are acquired through $N$-body simulations.
 These are calibrated for different $z$ ranges and cosmologies and will predict different halo abundances.
 In principle, the level of anomaly of the inferred density of galaxies of a certain mass depends on the adopted HMF.
-In Fig.\ \ref{fig:HMF comparison}, we show the HMFs from Sheth \& Tormen (ST), Warren \textit{et al.}, Tinker \textit{et al.}, Reed \textit{et al.}\ as well as the one calculated in Yung \textit{et al.}~\cite{Sheth:1999mn, Warren:2005ey, Tinker:2008ff, Reed:2006rw, Yung:2025ttv}.
+In Fig.\ \ref{fig:HMF comparison}, we show the HMFs from Sheth and Tormen (ST)~\cite{Sheth:1999mn}, Warren \textit{et al.}~\cite{Warren:2005ey}, Tinker \textit{et al.}~\cite{Tinker:2008ff}, and Reed \textit{et al.}~\cite{Reed:2006rw} as well as the one calculated in Yung \textit{et al.}~\cite{Yung:2025ttv}.

-The mass function from ST is widely used, while Warren \textit{et al.}\ provided one of the first high-resolution high dynamic mass-range $N$-body based fits.
-Tinker \textit{et al.}\ extended these results to better capture cosmology dependence and is frequently adopted by low-$z$ galaxy cluster surveys.
-Reed \textit{et al.}\ focuses on high $z$ halos, and Yung \textit{et al.}\ provides a recent high $z$ calibration consistent with recent cosmological parameters.
-Fig.\ \ref{fig:HMF comparison} shows a comparison of these HMFs at redshifts 10 and 25.
+The HMF from ST is widely used, while Warren \textit{et al.}\ provided one of the first high-resolution high dynamic mass-range $N$-body based fits.
+Tinker \textit{et al.}\ extended these results to better capture cosmology dependence and it is frequently adopted by low-$z$ galaxy cluster surveys.
+Reed \textit{et al.}\ focus on high-$z$ halos, and Yung \textit{et al.}\ provide a recent high-$z$ calibration consistent with recent cosmological parameters.
+Figure \ref{fig:HMF comparison} shows a comparison of these HMFs at redshifts 10 and 25.
 There are significant differences of the HMFs, particularly at smaller masses for $z=10$.
-However, the two high-$z$ calibrated mass functions, Reed \textit{et al.}\ \& Yung \textit{et al.} are not highly discrepant at the high-mass tail, especially when converting to cumulative comoving stellar mass density, as we show in the next section.
+However, the two high-$z$ calibrated mass functions, Reed \textit{et al.}\ and Yung \textit{et al.}\ are not highly discrepant at the high-mass tail, especially when converting to cumulative comoving stellar mass density, as we show in the next Section.